Jessecar96/analog-capture/README.md

 DeHalo_alpha() # De-halo
 Prefetch(8) # Use 8 threads, enter your CPU thread count here!
 ```
-6. Change your input file name in AviSource, and enter your CPU's thread count in Prefetch.
+6. Change your input file name in AviSource and enter your CPU's thread count in Prefetch.
 7. Now use FFmpeg to process this script and encode the video:
 ```
 ffmpeg -i 'deinterlace.avs' -c:v libx264 -crf 18 -aspect 4:3 -pix_fmt yuv420p -c:a aac -b:a 384k output.mp4